indeedeng/proctor/README.md

 * source _(required)_

-    Where Proctor Service looks for this variable in the /groups/identify web request.
+    Where Proctor Pipet looks for this variable in the /groups/identify web request.

     Acceptable values: QUERY or HEADER

 * sourceKey _(optional)_

-    At which key Proctor Service looks for this variable in the source.
+    At which key Proctor Pipet looks for this variable in the source.

     For QUERY, this is the name of the query parameter.
 For HEADER, this is the header name.